badabing2005/PixelFlasher/README.md

 ## Notice
 This script should theoretically work for any Pixel phone by passing the `phoneModel` parameter, however I have only tested it on Pixel 6 (oriole) which is set as the default.

+## Troubleshooting
+If your run into issues executing this Powershell script, it is probably due to the Powershell Execution Policy.
+By default, PowerShell's execution policy is set to Restricted; this means that scripts will not run.
+You can check [this](https://www.mssqltips.com/sqlservertip/2702/setting-the-powershell-execution-policy/) article to learn how to allow the script to run.
+You can also check [this](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.2) document to learn all about Powershell Execution policy.